The Influence of Rasquachismo

 A Unique Sound

-Quixote Nuevo isn't a musical, but it is a musical play.
+David Molina creates a unique sound for Quixote Nuevo.
+The show isn't a musical, but it is a musical play.
 It's filled with Tejano-inspired underscoring, soundscapes, and original songs.
 Even some of the instruments are original.

 The lyrical dialogue and intrinsic musicality of the play is a fitting tribute to the source material (it's filled with ballads and musical references).